abilandz/PH8124/Lecture_6/Lecture_6.md

 test TEST Test 11test test
 ```

-Each of these three lines have at least one exact occurrence of the specified pattern 'Test'.
+Each of these three lines has at least one exact occurrence of the specified pattern 'Test'.

 It is also possible to combine patterns, with the special character '\\|':